 UPSC Marksheet & Marks

-When asked that he had already cleared the UPSC exam, why did he continue to appear for the exam, Ravi told that I had started aiming for the IAS.
-In the last years my rank was getting good but my dream was not getting fulfilled.
-Now I will be able to do my goal with 18 rank.
+When asked if he had already cleared the UPSC exam, and why did he continue to appear for the exam, Ravi told that he had started aiming for the IAS.
+In the last years, my rank was getting good but my dream was not getting fulfilled.
+Now I will be able to do my goal with 18 ranks.

 Sihag told that he had prepared himself for the General Studies paper but for his optional subject Hindi Literature, he prepared from Drishti IAS Coaching Center.

-He also told that when he started preparing for UPSC exam in 2016, it was not easy for him as he was financially weak, due to which he could not take admission in best coaching institute as well as due to family responsibility He could not concentrate on his studies.
+He also told that when he started preparing for the UPSC exam in 2016, it was not easy for him as he was financially weak, due to which he could not take admission in the best coaching institute as well as due to family responsibilities He could not concentrate on his studies.

 Total Attempt in UPSC

-This was Ravi Kumar Sihag’s fourth attempt in UPSC exam. in which he secured AIR 18 in UPSC CSE 2021.
+This was Ravi Kumar Sihag’s fourth attempt in the UPSC exam. in which he secured AIR 18 in UPSC CSE 2021.
 He got AIR 337 in 2018 and got IRTS and AIR 317 in 2019 and got IDAS. he didn’t even clear prelims in 2020.
-Now He is currently Posting in Chandigarh as IDAS officer.
+Now He is currently Posted in Chandigarh as an IDAS officer.

 Strategy For Hindi Medium Students

-He said that if you are able to translate from English to Hindi, then you should translate the material of English into Hindi.
-That is, you must know a good English because you get very good content in English, whereas it is a little difficult to do so in Hindi.
+He said that if you are able to translate from English to Hindi, then you should translate the material from English into Hindi.
+That is, you must know good English because you get very good content in English, whereas it is a little difficult to do so in Hindi.